plusserver/docs/content/en/cloudhub/users/contact-persons/_index.md

 - the management of the contacts themselves
 - Sorting the specified contacts into a sequence to be contacted in the event of escalations or other emergencies

+## Main contact

+This contact is independent of the other contacts.

+They are the main contact in all our systems, usually the person who registered or who concluded the contract with us.

+There can only be **one main** contact, and this main contact cannot be deleted.
+The details can be updated in CloudHub.
+However, this main contact must always be stored.

+It is always marked in blue in the table.

 ## Add, edit and delete a Contact Person

 ### Add a new Contact Person